danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-23-storagecodable.md

 }
 ```

-This makes it possible to use codable arrays and dictionaries with `AppStorage` and `SceneStorage`:
+This makes it possible to use arrays and dictionaries with `AppStorage` and `SceneStorage`:

 ```swift
 struct MyView: View {